Albertl/ecology-data/assignments/r-aggregation-joins.md

 > Following this assignment students should be able to:
 >
 > - install and load an R package
+> - understand the relationship between vectors and data frames
 > - understand the data manipulation functions of `dplyr`
 > - execute a simple import and analyze data scenario